UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Upgrade to Energy-Efficient LED Lights

-At UtilitiesForMyHome, we recommend making the switch to modern LED technology if you are still using outdated incandescent bulbs.
-Upgrade to UL-listed, Energy-saving holiday lights to protect your home.
+At UtilitiesForMyHome, we mandate making the switch to modern LED technology if you are still using outdated incandescent bulbs.
+You must upgrade to UL-certified, energy-saving holiday lights to protect your home and ensure sustainable holiday safety.
 Modern LEDs run much cooler than traditional bulbs and consume up to 75% less energy.
-If you run a large holiday display for several hours every night, this environmentally mindful choice can trim a noticeable chunk off your January utility bill while dramatically improving your home’s safety.

 Don’t Overload Your Circuits